Report: FAA needs to better address increase in lasers targeting airplanes - NewsBreak

 A new watchdog report reveals there was a record number of reported incidents involving lasers targeting aircrafts last year, with 9,723 reported cases in 2021.

-That’s up 42 percent from the year before, according to data from the Federal Aviation Administration (FAA).
+That’s up 42% from the year before, according to data from the Federal Aviation Administration (FAA).

 The GAO report calls on the FAA to improve how it collects and shares information about laser incidents.